lkodinsson/MARS/README.md

 # Learning to Play

 All of the cores rules are defined in the [**MARS Basic: Player's Handbook**](https://github.com/lkodinsson/MARS/blob/main/Basic/PHB.md).
-Additional information and reference tables can be found in the [appendix](https://github.com/lkodinsson/MARS/blob/main/Basic/Appendix.md).
+Additional information and reference tables can be found in the [**MARS Basic: Appendix**](https://github.com/lkodinsson/MARS/blob/main/Basic/Appendix.md).

 # Creating a Character